pingcap/docs-tidb-operator/en/deploy-br-federation-manager.md

 ---
-title: Deploy BR Federation Manager on Kubernetes
+title: Deploy BR Federation on Kubernetes
-summary: Learn how to deploy BR Federation Manager on Kubernetes.
+summary: Learn how to deploy BR Federation on Kubernetes.
 ---

-# Deploy BR Federation Manager on Kubernetes
+# Deploy BR Federation on Kubernetes

-This document describes how to deploy BR Federation Manager across multiple Kubernetes.
+This document describes how to deploy [BR Federation](volume-snapshot-backup-restore-across-multiple-kubernetes.md#architecture-of-br-federation) across multiple Kubernetes.

 ## Prerequisites

-Before deploy BR Federation Manager on Kubernetes, make sure you have met the following prerequisites:
+Before deploy BR Federation on Kubernetes, make sure you have met the following prerequisites:

 * Kubernetes version must be >= v1.12.
 * You must have multiple Kubernetes clusters.